The thesis is the culmination of your studies

 A monograph is a single coherent publication, and the most traditional form of a written thesis.
 A monograph concentrates on a single topic, and the theoretical framework of reference, research questions and methodology are decided in the thesis planning stage.

 Your thesis can be considered as research-based if it meets the general criteria for research.
-Alternatively, it can be a development project or a product R&D project leading to a new product, service, model or business idea.
+Alternatively, it can be a development project or a research and development project leading to a new product, service, model or business idea.

-The thesis process takes place alongside the Kehittämis- ja innovaatiotoiminta I–IV modules, and additional forms of support include methodology workshops, Finnish language and communication workshops as well as informational retrieval training organised by the library.
+The thesis process follows the Participatory and Research-Oriented Development I–IV modules.
+Additional forms of support include information literacy training, methodology workshops, English language and communication workshops as well as informational retrieval training organised by the library

 Familiarise yourself with seminars as early as possible and register for a presentation.
 You will first present an idea paper and later your thesis plan, which you will draw up in cooperation with your supervisors and workplace or project partners.
 The supervisor will approve your thesis plan before you can start implementing your project.

-Read more about the thesis process from the Participatory and Research-based Development Handbook.
+Read more about the thesis process from the Community-Based Participatory Research (CBPR) Guide.
 The handbook contains a lot of useful information for thesis writers.